sandstorm12/mlflow_samples/README.md

 ## Urgent issues and future work

+1. *Nothing so far*

+## Issues and future work

 1. Feature: Add custom model sample
 2. Feature: Learn how to use experiments and runs
 3. Refactor: Create a standard for model and artifact storage

-## Issues and future work
-1. *Nothing so far*
+4. Refactor: Add through explaination regarding why and how are we using MLFlow

 ## Contributors